cirrax/puppet-libvirt/README.md

 4. [Limitations - OS compatibility, etc.](#limitations)
 5. [Development - Guide for contributing to the module](#development)

+## Upgrade warning:
+Upgrade to version 4.x.x will probably break any existing setup (puppet run fails), since several parameters of libvirt::domain are now deprecated in favor of using profiles.
+To make upgrade easier (and see what happens), upgrade to version 3.1.x and set libvirt::diff_dir.
+Like this you can see the changes to be applied after the upgrade.

 ## Overview

 Puppet module to install libvirt and create virtual domain